Welcome to today's edition of the Rush 24-7 podcast.

 Wants to get rid of Social Security and Medicare.

-Tell me, is anybody proposed this?
+Tell me, has anybody proposed this?

-You'll get Paul Ryan, you see this kind of radical.
+You look at Paul Ryan, you see this kind of radical.

-Do you expect Chuck Yu that we'll hear anything from the president on gun control or any of that?
+In the meantime, Chuck Yu Schumer on television this morning, do you expect Chuck Yu that will hear anything from the president on gun control or any of that?

 I don't know about gun control.